IreneRSun/BugTracker/README.md

 4. Under Allowed Logout URLs, add https://{YOUR_SERVER}/Account/LoggedOut.

 ### MySQL Database Setup
+This application assumes a MySQL database of version 8.0.
+App functionalities cannot be guaranteed for other database versions.</br>

 Use the following commands to set up your MySQL database: </br>
 [BugTrackerSQL.txt](https://github.com/IreneRSun/BugTracker/files/12271477/BugTrackerSQL.txt) </br>